Zyvorth/google_extensions/duck annotator/README.md

 ## what is duck annotator:

-duck annotator is a google extension that i have created for my need to highlight things on the webpages itself rather than copying it down to obsidian or such note taking apps or rather writing it down , you could say its a result of my laziness. what the extension does is it helps you to highlight some text on the webpage and store the data regarding where you have highlighted the web page locally on your device such that those high lights will not be lost when you later open the webpage which you were reading and it also allows you to make small notes near the highlighted text and i have also added a feature to ask an ai agent about the high lighted part to summarize it and just a companion to chat to
+duck annotator is a google extension that i have created for my need to highlight things on the webpages itself rather than copying it down to obsidian or such note taking apps or rather writing it down , you could say its a result of my laziness. what the extension does is it helps you to highlight some text on the webpage and store the data regarding where you have highlighted the web page locally on your device such that those highlights will not be lost when you later open the webpage which you were reading and it also allows you to make small notes near the highlighted text and i have also added a feature to ask an ai agent about the high lighted part to summarize it , also to have a companion to chat to and ask doubts to

 and that companion will be  ducky <img width="16" height="16" alt="icon16" src="https://github.com/user-attachments/assets/fb7dfc27-d0bd-4a73-ae0a-226ba4c627e4" />
- as your companion he might not work well if you dont have a relaible api 😅
+ as your companion he might not work well if you dont have a reliable api 😅

 ## so what are the feature ?